How to Grill Skin-On Chicken – Perfect Every Time

 Direct vs Indirect cooking

 Why does the direct indirect method matter?
-Because as high heat sears the chicken, the fat from the chicken will render out faster and drip into the coals.
-This can cause flare ups that send large flames and potentially burn the chicken, creating the crusty dark burnt skin, while still having an under-cooked interior.
-After searing the chicken to your desired crust, moving the chicken to indirect prevents the fat from causing flare ups and roast like an oven.
+As high heat sears the chicken, the fat from the chicken will render out faster and drip into the coals.
+This can cause flare-ups that send large flames and potentially burn the chicken, creating crusty dark burnt skin, while still having an under-cooked interior.
+After searing the chicken to your desired crust, moving the chicken to the indirect side of the grill prevents the fat from causing flare-ups and is more like roasting in an oven.

 Have a gas grill?
 Follow our directions on how to grill chicken on a gas grill.
 Unlike a charcoal grill, you can lower the direct flame.